slerman12/Help-me/2-Opposing-views.md

 ### Hospitalization

-> TLDR: I describe Mobi, a 16 year old who they kept hostage and made take benzos for probably longer than I did, Hudson who they electroshocked, Jeremiah a nice guy who was never even the slightest violent who the university-hospital police officers tackled and pinned down violently on a driveway, and Lily (not real name), a 24 year old who had sex with a 50-something janitor in the university psychiatric ward.
+> TLDR: I describe Mobi, a 16 year old who they kept hostage and made take benzos for probably longer than I did, Hudson who they electroshocked, Jeremiah a kind guy who was never even the slightest violent who the university-hospital police officers tackled and pinned down violently on a driveway, and Lily (not real name), a 24 year old who had sex with a 50-something janitor in the university psychiatric ward.

 Describing these events is really hard.
 I'm gonna try to do it in story form (at least for interpretability).
 I really want to do justice to the injustice, but in story form, it might not.
 The only way I can think to frame these events is around the context of someone I met in the hospital, Lily.
 She made the month there tolerable and enjoyable.
 Without her, like on other hospitalizations, like one where I was kept in the geriatric unit for elderly patients, the hospital environment and coercions would've been traumatic.
 And they were, before and after, for different reasons.